-Employees, except Community Corrections Officers, who are designated in writing by their supervisor to be on-call after regular work hours, in which they will be required to carry and respond to a pager, cellular phone, or phone calls during designated shifts, will receive two (2) hours straight time pay per shift for time spent on-call.
+Employees may be assigned by supervisors to be "On Call."
+The on-call assignment requires an employee be readily available to report to work and to be at the needed work location within sixty (60) minutes of notice.
+Readily available includes that the employee has not consumed any intoxicant while on-call consistent with policy.
+Employees, except Community Corrections Officers and employees in Technical Services, Library Network and Facilities, who are designated in writing by their supervisor to be on-call after regular work hours, in which they will be required to carry and respond to a pager, cellular phone, or phone calls during designated shifts, will receive two (2) hours straight time pay per shift for time spent on-call.